MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-sql-tutorial.md

 Follow these instructions to clean up the resources you created for this tutorial:

 - If you don't want to use the sample data anymore, use SSMS to drop the database.
 - If you don't want to use the SQL Server data source, remove the data source from your data gateway.
-- Also consider uninstalling the data gateway if you only installed it for this tutorial.
+Also consider uninstalling the data gateway, if you only installed it for this tutorial.
-- You should also delete the AdventureWorksProducts dataset and AdventureWorksProducts report that Power BI created when you uploaded the *AdventureWorksProducts.pbix* file.
+- Also delete the AdventureWorksProducts dataset and report that Power BI created when you published the *AdventureWorksProducts.pbix* file.

 ## Next steps

 This tutorial explored how to:

 - Import data from an on-premises SQL Server database into a Power BI dataset.
-- Refresh the dataset in Power BI on a scheduled and on-demand basis to keep the reports and dashboards that use the dataset updated.
+- Refresh the Power BI dataset on a scheduled and on-demand basis to update the reports and dashboards that use the dataset.

-Now you can learn more about Power BI data refresh and managing data gateways and data sources.
+Now, you can learn more about Power BI data refresh and managing data gateways and data sources.

 * [Manage an on-premises data gateway](/data-integration/gateway/service-gateway-manage)
 * [Manage your data source - Import/scheduled refresh](service-gateway-enterprise-manage-scheduled-refresh.md)